 Specific Health Issues

-Standard major medical plans cover your canine for unexpected health issues.
+Standard accident & illness policies cover your canine for unexpected health issues.
 However, some companies also offer wellness plans to cover routine care expenses.
 Here is a quick chart that shows what’s covered by dog insurance plans, and what’s not.

 Note: Unfortunately, dog insurance does not cover pre-existing conditions, so it’s important to enroll while your pet is healthy and young.